malharinamdar/DiabetesCare-AI/README.md

 Hence the dataset that had important 8 parameters was chosen to train the model containing 100000 samples achieving an accuracy of 0.94 (or 94%)

+### Model

+As a general classification problem, logistic regression seemed like a basic choice.
+Overturning this decision was due to the ability of random forest to handle large data and undertanding complex relationships between the paramters and the output.

+Random forest was used due to its higher accuracy and robustness to overfitting, along with SMOTE(synthetic minority oversampling technique) due to imbalanced dataset.